cliffhall/node-multi-server-chat/README.md

   * Add shell that opens multiple clients in iframes for testing.
 (Thanks to Kyle at Oasis Digital for this suggestion)

-  * Add cluster module support (vertical scaling) so a single port will do on a machine, while guaranteeing optimal use of CPUs.
+  * Add cluster module support, so a single port will do on a machine, while guaranteeing optimal use of CPUs.

-  * Add richer client with message history display.